dehezhang2/Notes/3103/CS3103_Operating_System.md

     * contains all of the information about a process that is needed by the OS
     * **Read and/or modified** by virtually every module in the OS such as scheduling, resource allocation, interrupt processing and performance monitoring
     * Defines the state of the OS
-  * Requires protection, which is difficult
+  * **Requires protection, which is difficult**
-    * A faulty routine could damage PCBs, which could destroy the OS's ability to manage the affected processes
+    * A faulty (有缺陷的) routine could damage PCBs, which could destroy the OS's ability to manage the affected processes
     * Any design change to the PCB could affect many modules of the OS

 --------